tomaseidg/weather-app/README.md

 - Real-time current weather for multiple cities
 - Detailed information: temperature, humidity, wind speed, sunrise/sunset times
-- 5-day weather forecast with icons and color-coded cards
-- Air quality index (AQI) and UV index with advice
-- Interactive weather map for temperature, clouds, precipitation, and wind
 - Fully responsive design for desktops, laptops, tablets, and mobile
 - Beautiful UI with colorful cards and icons for each weather condition